How to Start a Blog with Squarespace (2019)

 The way that this blog page looks depends a lot on the template you chose in the beginning, so it’s a little bit hard to show you how to do this exactly, since I’m not sure which template you’re using.

-To view you blog page, you need to navigate out of your blog and back to pages in the sidebar, the click on blog page again.
+To view your blog page, you need to navigate out of your blog and back to pages in the sidebar, the click on the blog page again.
 It will automatically take you to your blog landing page, rather than a post.

-You’ll need to have some live posts before you can really start designing anything.
+You’ll need to have some live posts before you can really start designing anything, if you don’t have any live posts yet, the blog page will be blank!

 Blog page intro